As an Amazon Associate, GrowJourney may earn a small commission from qualifying purchases. Read more: terms of service.

 Step 10.
 Germination: remove dome, add light.

 Your seedlings start to sprout – yay!
-You’ll want to immediately do two things:
+Now, you’ll want to immediately do two things:

 Step 12.
 Block them up.